 One of the more common dental diseases we treat is tooth decay.
-Both Dr. Singh and Dr. Maynard are delighted with the appearance the performance of white fillings.
+Dr. Singh is delighted with the appearance and performance of white fillings.
 Gone are the days when a filling meant having a dark metal spot in your smile.
 Today we use strong composite resin materials to create white fillings that only you and your dentist will know are there.

 For a tooth that requires more complete coverage, there are porcelain crowns.
 Also called caps, these completely encapsulate a severely decayed, cracked or broken tooth in order to restore strength, form and function.

 Dental crowns are available in a variety of materials to restore severe damage and decay, and the material used depends on a number of variables.
 We may recommend using a gold crown if it will be placed in the back of the mouth.
 If a patient has a heavy bite or not enough room, we may also recommend using a gold crown.
-More often that not, we will advise using a porcelain dental crowns, which results while recreating the full form, function, and strength of damaged teeth.
+More often than not, we will advise using porcelain dental crowns, which recreate the full form, function, and strength of damaged teeth.

 - To repair large areas of decay or damage